anirudhtechandscience/quasi-detect/README.md

 ## So WHAT is your approach then?

 I've decided to use a CNN to learn from spectra from SDSS.
 The reasoning for this is that , well, it just looked like there is MORE data for the model to process than with dim little dots that are like 4 pixels across (of course there are brighter ones, but most quasars are like this).
 I cannot use the entire catalog at the moment since my computer only has 8GB RAM and it pretty slow overall so I can't overuse batching unless its worth it to wait months for a simple file full of weights.
 Also, I will probably implement the PowerSign optimizer from [link to paper](https://arxiv.org/abs/1709.07417) to improve the time it takes to converge, which is very important with my very limited hardware.
-A custom loss is also in order./
+A custom loss is also in order.\0

+## How can you help

+At the moment, since I have not released any code , you can't contribute to the code.
+This is my first serious project, so if you see bad code quality, please tell me.
+I would never stop this project because of my lowly PC , but its not fun to use a crusty Dell that burnt away my skin , but still chugs when opening a browser, for ML tasks.
+Donations, if you can can afford it, are appreciated at BTC address : bc1qlk2hpgh3kg5l3psscdsduep5qul0dszmwwrtrf